TlM3/ssmlninja/README.md

 # ssmlninja
-A collection of SSML docs, tips, tricks and more.
+A collection of SSML docs, tips, tricks, tools and more.

+First step is the docs. <3